EnderSky/Earlyve-System/README.md

 1. Open the Folder containing the project "Earlyve-System-master" followed by "Latest Version".
 2. Double click the EarlyveSystemApp application and you're good to go!
 3. Press "Home" followed by "Help" on the menu bar to understand how to utilise this program.

+## How to Edit
+1. Open Command Prompt
+2. cd into Earlyve-System folder
+3. Enter this line into Command Prompt: _pip install -r requirements.txt --user_
+4. After downloading the required libraries, edit the python file!